jcornaz/aline/README.md

 ## Alternatives

-There are many other good linear-algebra crates out there.
+There are many other good linear algebra crates out there.
-In particular, I find [glam](https://crates.io/crates/glam) to be the very appealing as it supports `no_std` and SIMD.
+In particular, I find [glam](https://crates.io/crates/glam) to be very appealing as it supports `no_std` and SIMD.

 ## MSRV